No. 9 Kentucky women beat Marshall 79-45 to improve to 5-0

 ELZY RETURNS

-Kentucky interim coach Kyra Elzy returned after missing Sunday’s 72-68 win over No. 16 Indiana because of health reasons not related to COVID-19.
+Elzy returned after missing Sunday’s 72-68 win over No. 16 Indiana because of health reasons not related to COVID-19.
 Elzy improved to 3-0.

+Sophomore Emma King missed the contest because of COVID-19 protocols and senior Keke McKinney sat out nursing a shoulder injury and is listed as day-to-day.

 BIG PICTURE